RSDO-DS3/SloQA/README.md

 - `app/` contains the web API for question answering
 - `datasets/` contains the created datasets for question answering in the Slovenian language
-- `models/` contains the fine-tuned models for question answering in the Slovenian language
 - `train_eval/` contains the scripts for fine-tuning and evaluation

 ## Datasets